Buying Prints, Books and Gift Vouchers FAQs

 An information sheet is supplied once a booking and payment has been received.
 This details the equipment that you should bring.
 We can supply some equipment if you are struggling to find something; give us a call to talk through any doubts you may have.

-You can use any camera, film or digital, since we mainly spend the day covering the more artistic side of seeing landscapes with a bias to black and white.
-If you need help with the technical side we can cover that too.
-As far as the camera to use, I would suggest you bring the one you will be using in the future for landscapes.
-Some people bring both film and digital cameras and can see how they perform side by side.
-People on courses have used simple pocket-sized compact cameras up to top of the range digital slr’s and medium format film cameras.
+You can use any 35mm or 120 film camera since we mainly spend the day covering the more artistic side of seeing landscapes in black and white.
+If you need help with the technical side we cover that too.
+As far as the film camera to use, I would suggest you bring the one you will be using in the future for landscapes.
+People on courses have used simple pocket-sized 35mm compact cameras up to medium format film cameras.
 Using sheet film cameras on our group courses is usually impractical because of the time it takes to set up each shot.
 We can supply 35mm film cameras to anyone who would like to try black and white photography using film.
 There is no charge for this.
 We are helping you take pictures with the camera that you want to use, it doesn’t matter what type it is.

 Yes, you can.
 We can supply simple 35mm film cameras or a small compact digital camera.
-It is better if you use the camera that you would do normally (if you have one), especially with digital cameras being quite complicated and full of menus.
-Our digital cameras are a few years old with low resolution (7Mp), such as a Canon Powershot S70.
+It is better if you use the camera that you would do normally (if you have one).

-The 35mm cameras are easy to use and in good condition: Nikon FM and FM2, Nikon F50, and Nikon F55.
+Our 35mm cameras are easy to use and in good condition: Nikon FM and FM2.

 Yes, you can.
 Dave will let you use his 35mm negatives (taken in the 1980’s but still in excellent condition, as you would expect).
 If you can manage to bring along some negatives of your own you will get more from the day as the subjects will mean more to you.
 If you manage to expose a film but not to process it then let me know and I will see what I can do to help to make sure you have some of your own negatives to print from.

 Yes, we do lots of courses for individuals as well as for couples and small groups.
 With 1 or 2 people it is usually with Dave Butcher as the only tutor.
 For larger groups we usually provide 2 tutors, Dave and Jan Butcher.
-The largest group we can take in our vehicle is 5.
-If your group is larger than this we will use our 2 cars which makes the maximum group size 9.
+The largest group we take is 3.
 We don’t offer tuition for groups larger than this as the individual attention is then much reduced from what we expect to provide.
-The other advantage is that we will agree dates that suit you and the rest of your group rather than being limited to the ones we put on our programme of courses.

-We have prices for courses in the Peak District, Lake District, Yorkshire Dales, Northumberland Coast and Glencoe.
+We run courses in the Peak District National Park.
 Contact us directly to discuss your needs.
 Private darkroom courses for individuals are a good way to guarantee the highest level of guidance and tuition from Dave Butcher, which translates into faster progress with your black and white printing.
 The maximum number is still 2 people unless you let me know me that you have 3 people who are very patient with each other and don’t mind a bit less attention as long as you are having a fun, productive day or two in the darkroom together.

 I would like to experience black and white photography from taking the picture to processing the film and making prints, can you help?